-Media4Democracy is releasing a comprehensive guide to support EU Delegations’ actions to strengthen access to information as a fundamental right and as vital to promoting participatory democracy, good governance, freedom of expression and other fundamental rights, and human development.
+Brussels, February 2019 – Media4Democracy has released a practical guide to support EU Delegations’ actions to strengthen access to information as a fundamental right and as vital to promoting participatory democracy, good governance, freedom of expression and other fundamental rights, and human development.

 EU Delegations are at the frontline of these issues and can have substantial impact on strengthening governments’ commitments to access to information – a fundamental right of citizens to access information held by public bodies.
 Information access has particular relevance within the new 2030 Development Agenda, notably with Sustainable Development Goal (SDG) target 16.10 which calls for ensuring public access to information and protection of fundamental freedoms.